qala-io/test-pyramid/README.md

  Application Servers.
 - System Tests run against fully deployed app.

+# App functionality

+- Can create new Pyramids
+- Can list created Pyramids
+- Can draw different kinds of Pyramid

 # Project Structure

 - `test-pyramid-domain` contains logic to store/retrieve data to/from DB